DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 - Use enums instead of Strings when possible.
 They restrict values and reduce equals errors, especially case sensitive ones.
 - Prefer primitives over wrapper class if possible.
 Otherwise stick to wrapper classes, avoid mixing them too much.
 - Object conversions (eg: POJO to DTO) should be done within owner classes.
 If done outside, it needs to be repeated.
 Also, if a new field is added to the class, every copy of conversion code needs to be updated.
-- Common utility like code which uses fields of single class, should be part of owner class itself.
+- Code which uses fields of single class, should be part of owner class itself.
 - If repetitive code uses fields from multiple classes, or is about things like date formatting, create and use separate Utility classes.
 - Understand concurrency.
 90% of the cases need simple utilites like [Atomic classes](https://docs.oracle.com/javase/tutorial/essential/concurrency/atomicvars.html) or [Concurrent collections](https://docs.oracle.com/javase/tutorial/essential/concurrency/collections.html) or simply using right scope for variable (method level instead of class level).
-- If overwhelming, knowing low-level concurrency primitives like locks, mutexes etc can be avoided until required.
 - Keep number of method arguments relatively low (<=4).
 Once threshold is reached, use criteria/domain POJOs as single encapsulating parameter instead.
 - Split large methods and classes into multiple ones.
 This eases testing (limited dependencies for each task) and encourages code re-use.
 - [IDE](http://jetbrains.com/idea) is your friend.
 It is excellent at pointing out inefficient code and ways to resolve it.